Order & Chaos 2: Redemption

-Order & Chaos 2: Redemption is a fantasy massively multiplayer online role-playing game developed by Gameloft for Microsoft Windows, Windows Phone, iOS, and Android devices.
-The game was released on September 16, 2015 and is a successor to Order & Chaos Online.
+Order & Chaos 2: Redemption was a fantasy massively multiplayer online role-playing game developed by Gameloft for Microsoft Windows, Windows Phone, iOS, and Android devices.
+The game was released on 17 September 2015 as a sequel to the 2011 title Order & Chaos Online.

 Gameplay

 Order & Chaos 2: Redemption allows the player to create a character from a combination of races and classes.
 The five races included in the game are the humans, mendels, orcs, kratans and elves.
 The classes are divided into five categories: Warrior, Ranger, Blood Knight, Monk and Mage.
 Each character's appearance can be modified through the customization feature, limited to hair, colors and certain facial details.

 A sizeable part of the game involves the completion of quests.
-Some of them will advance the overall plot of the story and others will garner XP points and loot.
+Some of them will advance the overall plot of the story and others will garner experience points and loot.
 The players can be informed of Instant Quests that are triggered on the fly at certain points.
 Simply walking around a region with an active Instant Quest will trigger it, allowing the players to get right into completing its objectives for the associated rewards.

-During the combat, there are four buttons in the bottom right of the screen that deal damage to the enemies.
-One of them is the standard attack, while the other slots are made of skills that can be swapped out for different moves as the characters learn more during the game's progression.
-The players can access the pouch by tapping an arrow, which is used for holding extra skills and consumables.
+During combat, characters have one standard attack, while the other three attacks are made of skills that can be swapped out for different moves as the characters learn more during the game's progression.
+The players have pouches, which are used for holding extra skills and consumables.

 The game is played from either a first-person or third-person view perspective.
 The player can edit view distance and perspective using the Pinch and Zoom feature.
 Movement is controlled using a virtual joystick that is located in the lower left corner of the screen.
 Combat and interface controls are mapped to virtual buttons which can be activated by touching them.